-The foundation of our practice at Advanced Bodywork & Rehabilitation (ABWR) is our training and education in medical massage and posture rehabilitation therapy.
+The foundation of my practice is my education and training in medical massage, bodywork as well as posture rehabilitation therapy.

-Our treatment protocols are always designed and custom tailored to meet each client's unique health needs with the objective of effectively addressing not only the symptoms, but especially the root causes of pain and trauma.
+My treatment protocols are always designed and custom tailored to meet each client's unique health needs with the objective of effectively addressing not only the symptoms, but especially the root causes of their pain & trauma.

-Additionally, we closely collaborate with various health care professionals on a referral basis (including: naturopaths, allopathic physicians, chiropractors, hospitals, thermologists, acupuncturists, physical and occupational therapists, personal trainers, etc.) in order to create an integrative healthcare solution that most effectively supports the health needs of our clients.
+Additionally, I often closely collaborate with various health care professionals on a referral basis (including: naturopaths, allopathic physicians, chiropractors, hospitals, thermologists, acupuncturists, physical and occupational therapists, personal trainers, etc.) in order to create an integrative healthcare solution that most effectively supports the health needs and goals of our clients.